Chronic Obstructive Pulmonary Disease (COPD) and Asthma: Similarities and Differences

 Identifying and reducing exposure to risk factors is critical in asthma prevention.
 Measures should include the prevention of allergic sensitization during the perinatal period.(11) For example, exclusive breast-feeding during the prenatal period has been associated with lower asthma rates in childhood,(11) and exposure to tobacco smoke prenatally and postnatally is associated with deleterious effects on lung development and wheezing in early childhood.

 After allergic sensitization has occurred in the setting of asthma, prevention of exposure to known triggers can prevent exacerbations.
 Common indoor triggers include tobacco smoke, dust mites, furry animals, cockroaches and fungi.
 Outdoor triggers include aeroallergens and air pollutants.
 Occupational exposures should also be minimized.
-Antihistamines and allergen-specific immunotherapy may play a role in preventing the development of asthma in atopic children.(12)
+Allergen-specific immunotherapy may play a role in preventing the development of asthma in atopic children.(12)